C&E SOC/AGROECOL/AGRONOMY/ENTOM/ENVIR ST 103 — AGROECOLOGY: AN INTRODUCTION TO THE ECOLOGY OF FOOD AND AGRICULTURE

 C&E SOC/SOC 750 — RESEARCH METHODS IN SOCIOLOGY

-Application of scientific methods to the analysis of social phenomena; methodological orientations in sociology; types of research procedure: nature of sociological variables; lectures and lab.
+Application of scientific methods to the analysis of social phenomena; methodological orientations in sociology; types of research procedure: nature of sociological variables.

 C&E SOC/ED POL/SOC 755 — METHODS OF QUALITATIVE RESEARCH